 I hung up.
 “Alright.
-We got a ride,” as we high-five.
+We got us a ride,” as we high-five.

-“I say, Pete,“ he asked, “you’re from Puerto Rico.
+“I say, Pete,“ he asks, “you’re from Puerto Rico.
 I know the Bacardi family.
 They have a place in Coral Gables.”

 “Actually, man, I live in New York.
 Getting my education, you know.
 Several of my uncles spend a lot of time with Bacardi.
 You could say they have a definite relationship.”
 We both almost crack up.